AdibHoque/ELECTRO.py/README.md

 <img src="https://cdn.discordapp.com/attachments/656517276832366595/656760631474520074/ELECTRO_ELECTRIFY_YOUR_SERVER.gif" alt="ELECTRO" align="left">

 ELECTRO is a moderation, fun and giveaway bot.
 ELECTRO has all the moderation commands, many fun commands and giveaway commands.
-To see the list of commands scroll dowm or type `e!help` or `@ELECTRO help`in a server which have ELECTRO.
+To see the list of commands scroll down or type `e!help` or `@ELECTRO help`in a server which have ELECTRO.
 Join our discord [server](https://github.com/kyb3r/modmail/wiki) to contract the bot creator `@ADIB HOQUE#6969`.

 ## PREFIX OF ELECTRO